Everything you need to know as the Traitors Ireland finale nears

 Faithfuls are desperate to smoke out the last hidden threats, while Nick, the sole surviving Traitor, must recruit someone to join his side.

-Those left are Nick (Sole Traitor), Faye, Ben, Oyin, Vanessa, Amy, Joanna, and Wilkin.
+Those left are Nick (Sole Traitor), Faye, Ben, Oyin, Vanessa, Amy, Joanna, Wilkin and Kelley.

 When and Where to Watch the Finale